 • A participation cost of $25 is required for supply and printing fees.
 Registration is required in advance online.

 • Docents in training should expect to spend a couple of hours per week outside of class working on assigned readings and homework.

 • It is important to attend all of the training sessions.
 Make-up sessions can be arranged in certain or unforeseen circumstances.

 • Upon completion of the requirements, the docent will receive a certificate and be able to teach programs!

 Become a part of the Botanical Gardens!
 Learn all about the plants in the Botanical Gardens’ collection and build your gardening knowledge and skills.
 Meet new people with similar interests.
 Regular docent meetings add to the skills developed during the training program.
 Yearly field trip and class opportunities are available through the Gardens’ affiliation with MECOB, the Museum Education Consortium of Buffalo.

 Important note: Course must be taken with the commitment to become a docent.
-For those interested in learning more about botany and gardening and cannot volunteer, Horticulture Certificate Classes are offered on Saturdays starting September 9.
+For those interested in learning more about botany and gardening and cannot volunteer, Horticulture Certificate Classes are offered on Saturdays.
 Registration is available online.